mtsznowak/hyperflow-terraform-ecs/README.md

 # HyperFlow deployment on Amazon ECS

 This project contains infrustructure configuration files for deployment of HyperFlow and workflows on Amazon ECS/EC2 + Docker with autoscaling.
-The files are as follows:
+The project structure is as follows:

+- grafana/ - description of the monitoring services
+- infrastructure/ - contains definition of the master ec2 instance, ecs clusters and more:

    - main.tf - definition of master ec2 instances, cluster lunch configuration for new instances and cluster name
    - alarms.tf - alarm definitions
    - autoscaling_policy.tf - auto scaling policy for aws instance and auto scaling policy for services
    - security_group.tf - definition of security groups for iam instances
    - tasks_and_services.tf - definition of task for master and worker container, definition of 2 services one to manage master task and one form managing worker tasks
    - variables_const.tf - definitions of variables that usually will be not changed by user
    - variables.tf - definitions of variables that should be changed by user according to their needs
    - iam.tf - [Iam roles, profiles, policy](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/IAM_policies.html), IAM role specifies the permissions.
    - output.tf - return dns address to master node
    - task-hyperflow-master.json and task-hyperflow-worker.json contain templates of task definitions.
 Based on those definitions, ECS will start new containers with appropriate environment variables.
+- runner/ decription of uploads files to S3 bucket and the ec2 instance that runs the workflow

 # User Variables
-The most important variables from the user perspective are defined in the variables.tf file
+The most important variables from the user perspective are defined in the infrastructure/variables.tf file

 - ecs_cluster_name - name of cluster that will be created
 - launch_config_instance_type - ([EC2 instance types](https://aws.amazon.com/ec2/instance-types/)) to be used, e.g. t2.micro, t2.small, etc.